nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a lesson: `editc` <a name="editc"></a>

-Updates the information of a lesson.

 Edits the lesson at the specified index in the currently viewed list.

+Format: `editc INDEX [m/MODULE_CODE LESSON_CODE] [d/DAY] [t/START_TIME END_TIME] [r/REMARK]`

 * At least one of the fields must be provided.
 * Existing values of the fields specified will be erased and updated to the input values

-Format: `editc INDEX [m/MODULE_CODE LESSON_CODE] [d/DAY] [t/START_TIME END_TIME] [r/REMARK]`

 Examples:
 * `editc 1 m/CS2100 B05`: Edits the module of the 1st lesson to be `CS2100 B05`